 Q: If the Library is closed, how else can I get access to library books on reserve?
 What about the textbooks that the library has on reserve?

-A: We are encouraging faculty to select electronic textbooks and books that students can access freely via the Library’s OneSearch system or on the Internet.
+A: See if your course textbook is in BibliU, an e-textbook borrowing system now available to CSUN students enrolled in about 30 courses during spring semester.
+We are also encouraging faculty to select electronic textbooks and books that students can access freely via the Library’s OneSearch system or on the Internet.
 Please look at this web site for suggested options, including sources for low-cost textbooks for students: Course Reserves Options while the Library is Closed.